istvanaut/TK-MachineLearning/AGVCar/README.md

 # AGV Car Project

-This repo contains the resources for the AGV project.
+This repo contains the resources for the AGV car project.
 The goal of the project is to create a self-driving car, which uses a neural network for driving.
 The project had many approaches during the semesters, this document aims to collect, describe the project for future development.
+The main concept that the project uses currenlty is to use reinforcment learning to follow a line on the ground.
+Performance is calculated from sensor input, and the car is controlled by two microcontrollers.

 Sections:
 * Architecture